C1Di2zy/LiRMTest-ES/README.md

 This repository is intended to provide:

 - source code for the seven metamorphic operators;
-- transformed point-cloud data or generation scripts;
-- model evaluation and retraining code;
 - raw experimental results;
-- configuration files used in the paper.

 The experiments are implemented on top of OpenPCDet and use the public KITTI dataset.